-All University employees (except those deemed confidential employees) are required by state law to promptly report all occurrences of sexual harassment, sexual assault, dating violence, and stalking and cannot honor requests for confidentiality.
-However, the University will share information only as necessary under University policy and applicable laws, such as investigators, witnesses, administrators, and the respondent.
+All University employees (except those deemed confidential employees) are required by state law to promptly report all occurrences of sexual harassment, sexual assault, dating violence, and stalking to the Title IX Coordinator and cannot honor requests for confidentiality.
+However, the University will share information only as necessary under University policy and applicable laws, such as with investigators, witnesses, administrators, and the respondent.